optakt/optakt.github.io/content/flare/consensus.md

 An _execution step_ consists of adding one message to the Byzantine casual (partial) order prefix and executing the ordering algorithms.
 In a step, all candidate sets that can be constructed from the candidate messages in the casual order prefix are considered.

-Examples and further specifications of [Total Ordering algorithms](https://core.ac.uk/display/82213948) specify conditions for each one and calculates its communication complexity and performance.
+Examples and further specifications of [Total Ordering algorithms](https://core.ac.uk/display/82213948) specify conditions for each one of these algorithms and and include calculations on their communication complexity and performance.

 The algorithms employ a multistage voting strategy to achieve agreements on the total order and exploits the random structure of the casual order to achieve probabilistic termination.
 They ensure that non-faulty processes construct identical total orders on messages and that non-Byzantine processes construct consistent total orders, provided that the resilience requirements are satisfied.